Knoema/knoema-r-driver/README.md

 This dataset doesn't exist.
 If your dataset exist, and you have access to it, check that you set client.id and client.secret parameters

 9. Error: "Underlying data is very large.
 Can't create visualization" This error appears when you use a big selection.
-Try to decrease the selection.
+Try to reduce the selection.

 10. Error: "The specified host *incorect_host* doesn't exist" This error can appear when you use host that doesn't exist.